Ecowas breakaway strains West African business ties

 Depending on how severe the regional fallout becomes, it could also impact commitment to major infrastructure projects across West Africa, including multinational rail and pipeline projects.

-In the same month, S&P Global reported that Nigeria was considering a 5,600km pipeline to Morocco instead of the Trans Saharan Gas Pipeline as a result of the tensions with Niger.
+In March, Niger’s minister of transportation insisted the Maradi-Kano railway would proceed.
+In the same month, S&P Global reported that Nigeria was considering a 5,600km pipeline to Morocco instead of the Trans-Saharan Gas Pipeline, as a result of the tensions with Niger.
 The new scheme would traverse 13 coastal states.

-Other regional infrastructure efforts, such as road maintenance on major transport links between ECOWAS countries, could also be impacted.
+Other regional infrastructure efforts, such as road maintenance on major transport links between Ecowas countries, could also be impacted.

 Bilateral disputes and border closures

-While most ECOWAS sanctions on Niger, Guinea and Mali were lifted in February, Niger decided to keep its borders closed to goods from Benin, alleging its neighbour was hosting French forces that were training others to destabilise Niger.
+While most Ecowas sanctions on Niger, Guinea and Mali were lifted in February, Niger decided to keep its borders closed to goods from Benin, alleging its neighbour was hosting French forces that were training others to destabilise Niger.
 The decision was estimated to cost the country $1.8m a day.

 In particular, the border closure has proved deeply problematic for the oil and gas sector, because Nigerien oil is exported via a $6bn Chinese-built pipeline which runs through Benin.

-Relations have improved somewhat, with one million barrels of crude oil, which had been stockpiled at the Beninese port, loaded on to a tanker for export in August.
+Relations have improved somewhat, with 1m barrels of crude oil, which had been stockpiled at the Beninese port, loaded on to a tanker for export in August.
 This was widely seen as the first step towards a normalisation of relations, though Niamey has still not reopened its border with Benin.

-“Border closures create uncertainty”, explains Drogoul, “For countries highly interconnected through regional trade, these closures have an amplified effect, slowing economic activity and impacting local industries dependent on trade”.
+“Border closures create uncertainty,” explains Drogoul, “For countries highly interconnected through regional trade, these closures have an amplified effect, slowing economic activity and impacting local industries dependent on trade.”

 The uranium sector has also been badly impacted by the border closure.
-In October, Orano, a company 90% owned by the French state, sought a temporary halt on mining and ore processing expenditures at its Somair mine in Niger, in which it holds a 60% stake, citing the closure of the main export corridor.
+In October Orano, a company 90% owned by the French state, sought a temporary halt on mining and ore processing expenditures at its Somair mine in Niger, in which it holds a 60% stake, citing the closure of the main export corridor.

 The firm’s feathers were also ruffled by an interview that Niger’s minister of mines, Colonel Abarchi Ousmane, held with Russian media in which he questioned the future of French firms in the country.